Registering Cloudera Hybrid Environments

 • Select an existing resource group to have all Cloudera resources provisioned into that resource group.

-• Select Create new resource groups to have Cloudera create multiple resource groups.
+• Select the Create new resource groups option to have Cloudera create multiple resource groups.

 Network section

-Select Network Select the existing virtual network where you would like to provision all Cloudera resources.
-Refer to VPC and subnet.
+Select Network Select the existing virtual network where you want to provision all Cloudera resources.
+For more information, see VPC and subnet.

 Select Subnets This option is only available if you choose to use an existing network.
 Multiple subnets must be selected and Cloudera distributes resources evenly within the subnets.

-Enable Cluster Connectivity Manager (CCM) The Cluster Connectivity Manager allows Cloudera to communicate with Cloudera Data Hub clusters and on-prem classic clusters that are on private subnets.
-For more information, refer to the Cluster Connectivity Manager documentation.
+Enable Cluster Connectivity Manager (CCM) Enable or disable Cluster Connectivity Manager.
+Cluster Connectivity Manager allows Cloudera to communicate with Cloudera Data Hub clusters and on-premises classic clusters that are on private subnets.
+For more information, see the Cluster Connectivity Manager documentation.

 Enable Endpoint Access Gateway When Cluster Connectivity Manager is enabled, you can optionally enable Public Endpoint Access Gateway to provide secure connectivity to UIs and APIs in Cloudera Data Hub clusters deployed using private networking.

-If you are using your existing VPC, under Select Endpoint Access Gateway Subnets, select the public subnets for which you would like to use the gateway.
+If you are using your existing VNET, from the Select Endpoint Access Gateway Subnets drop-down list, select the public subnets for which you want to use the gateway.
 The number of subnets must match that set under Select Subnets, and the availability zones must match.
-For more information, refer to Public Endpoint Access Gateway.
+For more information, see Public Endpoint Access Gateway.

 Create Public IPs This option is disabled by default when Cluster Connectivity Manager is enabled.
 It is enabled by default when Cluster Connectivity Manager is disabled.